virtualscreenlab/Mega-School-2025/README.md

 5) Determine the SNP type (neutral or deleterious) for the specified mutations in hnRNP A2B1.

-6) https://www.nature.com/articles/nature11922 (SNPs in hnRNP A/B family) or COSMIC database
+6) https://www.nature.com/articles/nature11922 (SNPs in hnRNP A/B family) or COSMIC database (csv file)